 Needs You To Change

 If the person you’re dating needs you to change to earn or hold onto their “love” – run!
-You will never be able to satisfy someone who needs you to be a different person.
+You’ll never be able to satisfy someone who needs you to be a different person.

-Dating over 40 means you already know who you are, and it’s imperative that you find someone who loves and accepts you “As Is,” warts and all.
+Dating over 40 means you already know who you are, and you must find someone who loves and accepts you “As Is,” warts and all.

 Expects You To Be A Mind Reader